andrewroe/rosiessalon/README.md

 somewhere along the line I had upgraded mysql 8.0.13 and then need to run

-sudo mysql_upgrade --upgrade-system-tables
+*sudo mysql_upgrade --upgrade-system-tables*

-then could reset the root user password to "pwd"
+then could reset the root user password to "pwd" (whatever you want, the pwd is bogus)

-sudo mysqladmin -u root -h localhost password "pwd"
+*sudo mysqladmin -u root -h localhost password "pwd"*

-brew services restart mysql
+*brew services restart mysql*

-then in a different window did mysql -u root -p entered pwd
+then in a different window did
+*mysql -u root -p*
+entered pwd (again use whatever you set pwd to actually be, etc.)

 show databases;

-Later, and after the upgrade, I updated mysql user password and access rights -
+Later, and after the upgrade, I updated mysql user password and access rights - **Note: how to set access rights changed after the upgrade**

-mysql -u root -p
+*mysql -u root -p*
 <enter 'pwd'>
 create user 'andrewroe' identified by 'ChangeMe' password expire;
 create database rosiessalon;